 Pixel 6 Design

-Turning our attention to the front, the Pixel 6 series will feature a full-screen bezel-less display with a centered punch-hole selfie camera.
-The leaked renders also hint at the presence of an under-display fingerprint sensor on the Pixel 6.
+Turning our attention to the front, the Pixel 6 series will feature a full-screen display with a centered punch-hole selfie camera.
+Google’s teaser has also confirmed the presence of an under-display fingerprint sensor on the Pixel 6 and Pixel 6 Pro.
 This will be the first time a Pixel smartphone will ship with an under-display fingerprint sensor, replacing the long-running rear-mounted physical sensor.
-Android 12 now natively supports under-display fingerprint scanners as well, as revealed by XDA’s Mishaal Rahman.
+The fingerprint touch input area seems surprisingly small here, but we’ll have to hold our judgment until the final reveal.

 Google Pixel 6 and 6 Pro will be the first Pixel smartphones to ship with an under-display fingerprint sensor.